 We’re going to be talking about the Personalization settings Windows makes available at Settings > Personalization, so you might as well go ahead and fire that up now.
-There are certainly other ways you can customize your computer’s look, though, such as configuring folder options to display files the way you want or setting up Action Center how it makes sense to you.
+There are other ways you can customize your computer’s look, though, such as configuring folder options , or customizing the Start menu, Taskbar, Action Center, and icons however it makes sense to you.

 Change Your Windows Background

-The first set of options you can change controls your desktop background and they should look pretty familiar to you if you’ve been using Windows for a while.
+The first set of options—those you find in the “Background” category on the Personalization settings page—let you control your desktop background and they should look pretty familiar to you if you’ve been using Windows for a while.

 If you want to rotate through a set of pictures for your background, choose “Slideshow” from the “Background” drop-down menu.
 To create a slideshow, you’ll need to select a folder from which Windows can draw pictures.
 You can’t select individual pictures–only folders–so go ahead and set up a folder with your favorite background pictures before selecting this option.
 After selecting your folder, you can also specify how often Windows changes the background picture, whether it shuffles the pictures randomly, and how the pictures should fit your desktop.